individkid/sidegeo/README.md

 Fucntion sides takes Space and returns list of Sidedness in the space, typically just two sides.

-Function color takes Space and returns the colors of the regions in the space.
+Function color takes Space, Region, and returns the Color of the region in the space.
 Polytopes are embedded in the space by giving the regions in the polytope the same color.

 Function rename takes two different Space, list of Region from the first space, and returns list of Region on same sides of boundaries in the second Space.
 Only shared boundaries determine the result.